 What Are Examples of an Eligible Data Breach?

-- A database containing subscribers and customers information that is hacked.
+• A database containing subscribers’ and customers’ information that is hacked.

-- A USB storage device containing peoples’ names and tax file numbers is lost in the street.
+• A USB storage device containing peoples’ names and tax file numbers is lost in the street.

 What is Remedial Action?

-Sections 26WF(1) to 26WF(3) of the Privacy Act provides that remedial action may be taken and “as a result of the action, a reasonable person would conclude that the access or disclosure would not be likely to result in serious harm to any of those individuals.”
+Sections 26WF(1) to 26WF(3) of the Privacy Act provide that remedial action may be taken and “as a result of the action, a reasonable person would conclude that the access or disclosure would not be likely to result in serious harm to any of those individuals.”

 When Must An Eligible Data Breach Be Reported?